-Jill enjoys collaborating with other professionals in order to achieve continuity of care, and, at your request, will gladly communicate with your school, primary care physician, nutritionist, psychiatrist, or other important providers to yield the best outcomes possible.
+Jill enjoys collaborating with other professionals to provide the most continuity of care and, at your request, will gladly communicate with your school, primary care physician, nutritionist, psychiatrist, or other important providers to yield the best outcomes possible.

-In addition to her private practice, based in Malvern, Pennsylvania, Jill enjoys participating in community education efforts.
-She is a regular facilitator of the Girls Leadership Program, offered through the Women's Resource Center, created to help foster self-esteem and instill leadership skills in teenage girls.
-She is a frequent visitor to local school districts, providing mental health education to students and faculty at elementary, middle, and high school levels.
-Jill enjoys attending high school career days to speak on the fields of psychology and social work, and has been invited to facilitate parent support groups on specific mental health topics around the community.
+In addition to her private practice, based in the Malvern/Exton area, Jill enjoys participating in community education efforts.
+She is a regular facilitator of the Girls Lead Program, offered through the Women's Resource Center (Wayne, PA), created to help foster self-esteem and instill leadership skills in teenage girls.
+She is a frequent visitor to local school districts, providing mental health education to students and faculty at primary and secondary levels.
+Jill enjoys attending high school career days to speak about the field of social work, and has been invited to facilitate parent support groups on various mental health topics around the community.
 Jill is also an Adjunct Professor at Widener University's Center for Social Work Education, where she teaches graduate students who are about to embark on their careers as clinical social workers.

 Jill received her Bachelor of Arts degree in Clinical Psychology from Tufts University, and her Masters of Social Work from Boston College Graduate School of Social Work.
 She is a member in good standing of the National Association of Social Workers (NASW) and the Pennsylvania Society for Clinical Social Work (PSCSW).
 Jill is licensed by the Pennsylvania State Board of Social Workers, and she holds her Diplomate in Clinical Social Work (DCSW), the highest national distinction bestowed on clinical social workers.

-LCSW stands for Licensed Clinical Social Worker, and is the highest level of social work licensure attainable in the state of Pennsylvania.
+LCSW stands for Licensed Clinical Social Worker and is the highest level of social work licensure attainable in the state of Pennsylvania.
 A clinical social worker with the LCSW has met stringent educational and clinical experience requirements, and must receive regular continuing education to maintain active license status.
-You can learn more about the LCSW and Pennsylvania's licensing laws at www.dos.state.pa.us/social.